Green Pärnu – good to relax

 Meadow green Pärnu

-In the districts of the City Centre, Mai, Raeküla, and Vana-Pärnu, there is a 375-hectare Pärnu coastal nature reserve with about 250 hectares of semi-natural communities in need of maintenance, mostly coastal meadows, which are maintained by the Highland cattle from spring to autumn.
+In the districts of the City Centre, Mai, Raeküla, and Vana-Pärnu, there is a 375-hectare Pärnu coastal nature reserve with about 250 hectares of semi-natural communities.
+In some areas the coastal meadows are maintained by the Highland cattle from spring to autumn.
 With the help of urban cows, the species richness, uniqueness, and beauty of the rare coastal meadow is preserved.

 In order to better inform locals and visitors of the flora and fauna of the protected area, and to provide them with the opportunity to see them up close, the meadow has been made accessible to visitors (the birdwatching towers at the beaches of Mai and Raeküla; information stands; the hiking trail with a viewing platform near SPA Tervise Paradiis, etc.).

 Blue-green Pärnu